pixelmatix/aurora/README.md

 Aurora
 ======

-Aurora is a beautiful, dynamic art display.
-It's controllable, customizable, and extendable, allowing you to display your own animations and messages.
+Aurora runs on SmartMatrix, a beautiful music visualizer, dynamic art display, video game art display, and more.

-Aurora is driven by 1,024 bright RGB LEDS behind a diffusion screen.
-It's built using the [SmartMatrix SD Shield] and a 32x32 RGB LED matrix.
+More information on SmartMatrix: [SmartMatrix Kickstarter]

 Features
 --------